-Absent extraordinary circumstances, to be determined at the Chair's discretion, a tax expenditure measure will not be eligible for a vote unless and until:

-- 1) The bill fully complies with the articulation of goals and performance indicators set forth in Revenue and Taxation Code Section 41.
-(Please note that this requirement applies to all tax expenditure measures and not solely to those tax expenditures specifically governed by Revenue and Taxation Code Section 41); and, - 2) The bill includes an appropriate sunset provision.
+- 1) Absent extraordinary circumstances, to be determined at the Chair's discretion, all tax expenditure measures will initially be set for "Testimony Only" with no vote taken at the conclusion of the measure's presentation.
+A vote on a tax expenditure measure may, at the Chair's discretion, be taken at a later time or date. - 2) Absent extraordinary circumstances, to be determined at the Chair's discretion, a tax expenditure measure will not be eligible for a vote unless and until: - a) The bill fully complies with the articulation of goals and performance indicators set forth in Revenue and Taxation Code Section (R&TC) 41.
+(Please note that this requirement applies to all tax expenditure measures and not solely to those specifically governed by R&TC Section 41); and, - b) The bill includes an appropriate sunset provision.
 "Appropriate sunset provision" shall mean five years, except in the case of a tax expenditure measure providing relief to California veterans, in which case "appropriate sunset provision" shall mean ten years.